 Calendula extract, particularly oil, may cause minor side effects if you are allergic to it.

 Are There Any Risks Of Using Calendula For The Skin?

 Calendula oil may cause allergic reactions.
 So, do a patch test to see if it suits your skin.
 If you are new to the ingredient, always consult a doctor or herbalist before using it.

-Is calendula good for sensitive skin?
+Is calendula good for dark spots?

 Articles on StyleCraze are backed by verified information from peer-reviewed and academic research papers, reputed organizations, research institutions, and medical associations to ensure accuracy and relevance.
 Read our editorial policy to learn more.

 - Calendula Extract: Effects On Mechanical Parameters Of Human Skin

 - Evaluation of various functional skin parameters using a topical cream of Calendula officinalis extract

 - A Review of the Use of Topical Calendula in the Prevention and Treatment of Radiotherapy-Induced Skin Reactions